beckybeauchamp1/git-branching/readme.md

 Instructions: We are going to start with reading [Git Branching - Basic Branching and Merging](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging/).
 This is an introduction to branching.

 * Take 5 minutes to read up to Basic Merge Conflicts and STOP THERE (5 min).
-* Now, take another minute to think about why branches/branching are important.
-Now, turn and talk with your neighbor and discuss your thoughts.
+* Once the time is up, take another minute to think about why branches/branching are important and write down ideas.
+* Now, turn and talk with your neighbor and discuss your thoughts.
-* Now, turn and share with your neighbor your thoughts, and we'll share what we feel is important.
+* Together as a class, we'll share what we feel is important.

 Q. Why is branching an important part of git?